TRL-RMF/website/src/README.md

 ## What is the RMF@TRL project about?
 In the course of building the [RMF](https://osrf.github.io/ros2multirobotbook/intro.html), the team observed many questions being asked
-(by Government agencies, end users and developers), about RMF's
+(by Government agencies, end users, AMR vendors and developers), about RMF's
 - Safety & reliability
 - Operational concerns
 - Policy and regulations.